Pevznergo/aporto/upscale/USAGE_EXAMPLES.md

-# Usage Examples for Video Upscaling Application
+# Consolidated

+Usage examples were merged into README.md.

 ## 1. SSH-based Processing